Gravitational-wave Merger Forecasting: Scenarios for the early detection and localization of compact-binary mergers with ground based observatories: Introduction

 \section{Introduction}

 The second generation of gravitational-wave observation began in 2015 with the operation of the twin LIGO observatories~\citep{TheLIGOScientific:2014jea}.
 During the first observing run, the first binary black hole mergers were detected, which provided insight into gravity in the strong-field regime~\citep{abbott:2016blz, GW150914:TGR,TheLIGOScientific:2016pea}.
 The true era of gravitational-wave multi-messenger astronomy, however, began with GW170817, the first observation of a binary neutron star (BNS) merger with gravitational waves~\citep{TheLIGOScientific:2017qsa}.
-Only a couple seconds following the gravitational-wave signal, a gamma-ray burst was observed by Fermi-GBM and INTEGRAL~\citep{Goldstein:2017mmi,Savchenko:2017ffs,Monitor:2017mdv}.
-About 11 hours later, the optical counterpart was spotted~\citep{Coulter:2017wya} and to date GW170817 has been observed by over 70 observatories spanning the electromagnetic band and including neutrino and cosmic-ray observatories~\citep{GBM:2017lvd}.
-The observation of GW170817 has provided an unprecedented look into the nuclear equation of state~\citep{Abbott:2018exr, Radice_2018, Capano:2019eae}, the phenomenon of kilonova~\citep{Metzger:2019zeh}, and the central engine of short gamma-ray bursts~\citep{Murguia-Berthier:2020tfs,Wu:2019rla,Lazzati:2020vbo}.
+Only a couple seconds following the gravitational-wave signal observed by the LIGO and Virgo~\citep{TheVirgo:2014hva} observatories, a gamma-ray burst was observed by Fermi-GBM and INTEGRAL~\citep{Goldstein:2017mmi,Savchenko:2017ffs,Monitor:2017mdv}.
+About 11 hours later, the optical counterpart was spotted~\citep{Coulter:2017wya} and to date GW170817 has been observed by over 70 observatories spanning the electromagnetic band and including neutrino and cosmic-ray observatories (see ~\cite{GBM:2017lvd} and references therein for a detailed summary).
+The observation of GW170817 has provided an unprecedented look into the nuclear equation of state~\citep{properties_gw170817, Abbott:2018exr, Radice_2018, Kiuchi_2019, Capano:2019eae, Abbott_2020}, the Hubble constant~\citep{Guidorzi:2017ogy,Hotokezaka:2018dfi,Fishbach:2018gjp}, the phenomenon of kilonova (see ~\cite{Metzger:2019zeh} and references therein), and the central engine of short gamma-ray bursts~\citep{Murguia-Berthier:2020tfs,Wu:2019rla,Lazzati:2020vbo}.

 However, a crucial gap in these observations are the records of the early time behavior of the optical emission.
 Optical observations only began hours after the neutron star merger due to the presence of non-Gaussian transient noise in the LIGO-Livingston data requiring manual intervention and preventing the initial automated release of a precise sky localization~\citep{TheLIGOScientific:2017qsa}.
 Earlier optical and in particular ultraviolet observations would have been able to differentiate kilonova emission models~\citep{Arcavi:2018mzm}.
 While the typical latency for automated gravitational-wave alerts has been reduced over time to between tens of seconds to minutes after merger~\citep{LIGOScientific:2019gag}, the holy grail would be to observe a coalescence's prompt and early electromagnetic emission just a matter of seconds after merger.
 There may be electromagnetic emission which occurs before the merger~\citep{Hansen:2000am, Troja_2010, TsangShattering, Metzger:2016mqu, Wang:2016dgs, Wada:2020kha}.
 A broad summary of the scientific potential of neutron star merger observations can be found in~\cite{Burns:2019tqz}.